 NOTE: Proper mechanical fiber separation and permeabilization is indicated by the loss of the red pigment myoglobin and increased translucency.

 1.4.3.
-Wash and permeabilize the fiber bundle in saponin (50 μg/mL in BIOPS, prepared fresh) for 20 min at 4 °C (fibers become translucent, indicating complete permeabilization, Figure 2B).
+Wash and permeabilize the fiber bundle in saponin (50 &#181;g/mL in BIOPS, prepared fresh) for 20 min at 4 &#176;C (fibers become translucent, indicating complete permeabilization, Figure 2B).

 1.4.4.
-Wash the fibers twice in MiR05 for 5 min per wash at 4 °C.
+Wash the fibers twice in MiR05 for 5 min per wash at 4 &#176;C.